warholstars.org

 Callie came from a literary background.
 She was the daughter of the well-known writer and senior editor of The New Yorker magazine, Roger Angell.
 Roger was the son of the writer Katherine Sargeant Angell White and Ernest Angell.
 After a divorce Katherine went on to marry E.B.
 White, the author of Charlotte's Web and Stuart Little.
 Copies of Katherine Sargeant White's correspondence with Callie can be found in Bryn Mawr College Library's Special Collections.

-As the author of the first volume of the Andy Warhol catalogue raisonné, Callie focused on Warhol's Screen Tests of the '60s.
+As the author of the first volume of the Andy Warhol film catalogue raisonné, Callie focused on Warhol's Screen Tests of the '60s.
 She was well-placed to write about America's cultural revolution at the time, having participated in it herself.
 In an essay published in The New Yorker in June 2006, her father recalled a demonstration against the Vietnam War that they attended together during the 1960s.

 Roger Angell (New Yorker):